CluedIn-io/CluedIn.Documentation/docs/030-administration.md

 {: .fs-6 .fw-300 }

-In this article, you will learn about the main actions that you can perform within the platform as a CluedIn administrator.
+In this article, you will learn about the main administrative tasks in CluedIn.

-**_This article is intended for users with the OrganizationAdmin role._**

 Select one of the following items to get started: